For some Navy pilots, UFO sightings were an ordinary event: ‘Every day for at least a couple years’

 Graves has told his story before.
 But the interview — part of a “60 Minutes” report dedicated to the subject — signaled something new: UFOs are going mainstream.

-The shift — from kooky conspiracy theory to the object of congressional inquiry — has accelerated in recent years, fueled by the revival of a Pentagon unit to investigate the sightings.
+The shift — from kooky conspiracy theory to object of congressional inquiry — has accelerated in recent years, fueled by the revival of a Pentagon unit to investigate the sightings.

 And in the next six weeks, a report is due that is required to make public everything the government knows about UFOs.

-The report, which will be released some time in June, was mandated by an obscure provision in last year’s $2.3 trillion appropriations bill and requires the director of national intelligence to work with the secretary of defense on a “detailed analysis of unidentified aerial phenomena data and intelligence” gathered by the Office of Naval Intelligence, the Unidentified Aerial Phenomena Task Force and the FBI.
+The report, which will be released sometime in June, was mandated by an obscure provision in last year’s $2.3 trillion appropriations bill and requires the director of national intelligence to work with the secretary of defense on a “detailed analysis of unidentified aerial phenomena data and intelligence” gathered by the Office of Naval Intelligence, the Unidentified Aerial Phenomena Task Force and the FBI.

 Thanks to Trump-era covid relief bill, a UFO report may soon be public — and it’ll be big, ex-official says